madebits/madebits.github.io/r/nodejs-grunner.md

 <!--- tags: javascript nodejs -->

 **[GRunner](https://www.npmjs.com/package/grunner)** is a task runner for [Node.js](https://nodejs.org/), inspired by [Gulp](http://gulpjs.com/).
-GRunner is mostly compatible with Gulp.
-Gulp plugins and Gulp streams like `gulp.src`, etc, can be used as they are with GRunner.
-Gulp 3 has some limitations that will be addressed in Gulp 4.
+GRunner is compatible with Gulp.
+Most Gulp plugins and Gulp streams like `gulp.src`, etc, can be used as they are with GRunner.
+Gulp 3 has some task limitations that are addressed in Gulp 4.
 GRunner task scheduler is based on [async](https://github.com/caolan/async) and it is *subjectively* better :) than Gulp's task scheduler (thought GRunner may need some more stack).
 GRunner uses some ES2015 features, so it needs a recent version of Node.js.

 ##Usage